Here’s a list of just a few of the things you can bet on this week ahead of the National Football League’s 52nd Super Bowl:

 — Will a corn and soybean farmer receive a profitable financial outcome for his 2018-harvested crops?

 That last one, of course, isn’t listed as part of the offshore betting companies’ sports books; and it may still be available to “bet” on even after Sunday’s game is over and all the wings are eaten and all the confetti is cleared away.
-There has been an increase in online gambling, many people are starting to play casino games online and are able to bet, here we have slots casinos reviewed.
+There has been an increase in online gambling sites like Jillianehoffman has seen an increase in visits, many people are starting to play casino games online and are able to bet, here we have slots casinos reviewed.
 The American Gaming Association estimates that Americans will place $4.76 billion worth of wagers on this Super Bowl, with only about 3% of that business taking place legally in Nevada.
 People are so eager to risk the rest of those billions of dollars that they are willing to do so illegally, via offshore companies or local bookies.

 I wonder how many of those bettors are farmers?
 Then among those farmers, I wonder how many don’t have any prices locked in for 2018 grain yet?